The MSc Psychology by Research allows you to complete a programme of supervised research and present and defend a thesis of up to 40,000 words.

 You will also receive training in research methodology, covering both qualitative and quantitative approaches.
 A prior knowledge of statistics is preferable, although you will get formal training in statistics and relevant computer applications.

 You will work independently for the most part, but you will be supported by close supervision from academic members of staff, with whom you will meet on a regular basis to assess your progress.
-The compulsory Research Methodology module involves class attendance for three hours each week and the completion of written assignments.

 To share and develop your ideas, you will be encouraged to present your research to colleagues at regular seminars throughout the year, and to interact and discuss your work with other research students.